 Students acquire knowledge of the different styles in the decorative arts and architecture.

-Students learn to understand the historical and cultural significance of works of the decorative arts and design as well as the historical and cultural significance of buildings, types of buildings and architectural styles.
+Students learn to understand the historical and cultural significance of works of the decorative arts and design as well as the historical and cultural significance of buildings.

 Students are introduced to a number of important theoretical debates concerning the decorative arts and design and architecture and urban planning.